Installing#

 Which Python?#

-Currently, discretize will run on 3.6, 3.7, and 3.8.
+Currently, discretize is tested on python 3.8, 3.9, 3.10, and 3.11.
 We recommend that you use the latest version of Python available on Anaconda.

 Installing Python#